-The ties between the Samarian and Judean communities in the Persian period were not limited only to the worship of the same God.
+The ties between the Samarian and Judean communities in the Persian period were not limited to the worship of the same God.
 The inscriptional evidence suggests that two groups used the same scripts and languages as well, that is, Hebrew and Aramaic.
-Moreover, the Elephantine documents from the fifth century BCE reveal that the community of Elephantine, located in southern Egypt, applied for assistance in building a temple for both the leaders of Judah and Samaria.
-The Samarians were an address for cultic issues, as same as the Judeans.
-In addition, the Elephantine document suggests ongoing ties between the leaders of the Judean and Samarian communities as well.
+Moreover, the Elephantine documents from the fifth century BCE reveal that the community of Elephantine, located in southern Egypt, applied for assistance in building a temple from the leaders of both Judah and Samaria.
+The Samarians were an address for cultic issues, as were the Judeans.
+In addition, the Elephantine documents suggest ongoing ties between the leaders of the Judean and Samarian communities.
 The material culture of both provinces, therefore, reveals a mutual cultural-historical influence between the two communities.
-Thus, the Pentateuch shared by the Samarians and Judeans, and later by Jews and Samaritans, is a part of a broader mutual influence system between the two communities.
+Thus, the Pentateuch shared by the Samarians and Judeans, and later by Jews and Samaritans, is part of a broader mutual influence system between the two communities.

-The separation of the ways of the two communities was probably only in the second century BCE, after the destruction of the Gerizim temple by the Hasmonean John Hyrcanus, in 111 or 128 BCE, who was the leader of Judah and at the same time the High priest of the temple in Jerusalem.
+The parting of the ways of the two communities likely only took place in the second century BCE, after the destruction of the Gerizim temple by the Hasmonean John Hyrcanus, in 111 or 128 BCE, who was the leader of Judah and also served as the high priest of the temple in Jerusalem.

-The question that arises is how best to explain the affinity between Judah and Samaria in the time of the fifth to the second century BCE.
-Gary Knoppers highlighted that the destruction of the northern kingdom of Israel was not so traumatic as the fall of the southern kingdom of Judah 150 years later.
-Knoppers mediates between what he calls the ‘Maximalist’ position, which claimed that the destruction of the northern kingdom was so devastating, that one cannot assume any continuity after 722 BCE, and the ‘Minimalist’ position that claimed that only a small group from the higher strata of society was deported and replaced by a small group of imported inhabitants.
-Knoppers, based on archeological excavations conducted up to the beginning of the present century, emphasized that while there is evidence of some destruction in the region of Samaria, there were also signs of continuity of settlements and growth of population.
-In this view, the remaining significant part of the Israelite population, as well as of importing a small group of foreigners, was the background for rising the Yahwistic group in the province of Samaria in the Persian period.
-Thus, in the words of Pummer, “The Samaritans are not a sect that broke o from Judaism, but rather a branch of Yahwistic Israel in the same sense as the Jews”.
-This acknowledgment of the origins of the Samaritans gives us a helpful framework for the understanding of the textual development of the pre-Samaritan tradition and SP.
+The question that arises is how best to explain the affinity between Judah and Samaria during the period from the fifth to the second century BCE.
+Gary Knoppers highlighted that the destruction of the northern kingdom of Israel was not as traumatic as the fall of the southern kingdom of Judah 150 years later.
+Knoppers mediates between what he calls the “maximalist” position, which claimed that the destruction of the northern kingdom was so devastating that one cannot assume any continuity after 722 BCE, and the “minimalist” position, which claimed that only a small group from the higher strata of society was deported and replaced by a small group of imported inhabitants.
+Knoppers, based on archeological excavations conducted up to the beginning of the current century, emphasized that although there is evidence of some destruction in the region of Samaria, there are also signs of continuity of settlement and growth in population.
+In this view, the remaining significant Israelite population, along with a small group of imported foreigners, was the population from which the Yahwistic group in the province of Samaria developed in the Persian period.
+Thus, in the words of Pummer, “The Samaritans are not a sect that broke off from Judaism, but rather a branch of Yahwistic Israel in the same sense as the Jews.”
+This acknowledgment of the origins of the Samaritans gives us a helpful framework for understanding the textual development of the pre-Samaritan tradition and SP.

-2 The So-Called ‘Sectarian’ Layer
+2 The So-Called Sectarian Layer

-As stated, many scholars share the view that the Samaritans choose one exemplar of the Pentateuch and interpolate into it ideological changes that are concerned with the veneration of Mount Gerizim as the sacred place of worship.
-Three prominent readings are identified with the so-called ‘sectarian’ layer:
+As stated, many scholars share the view that the Samaritans choose one exemplar of the Pentateuch and interpolated into it ideological changes concerned with the veneration of Mount Gerizim as the sacred place of worship.
+Three prominent readings are identified with the so-called sectarian layer: